 When someone dies there are lots of things that need to be done, at a time when you feel least like doing them.
-The Tell Us Once service can, with your permission, contact other organisations to inform them of the death.
+The Tell Us Once service can be used to contact a number of organisations at the same time to inform them of the death.
 You'll be offered this service when you contact the Register Office to register a death.
-More information is available in the Tell Us Once leaflet.

 Legally, the death must be registered within five days of it occurring.
 You can register the death as soon as you've obtained either a Medical Certificate of Death from the hospital/doctor, or a Form 100 from the Coroner's Office.